 The Professor Jeanette Brown ’87 Endowed Scholarship

-Established in 2019 by Professor Jeanette Brown ’87, the scholarship will be awarded to students who are enrolled in the School of Engineering’s Environmental Engineering Program.
+Established in 2019 by Professor Jeanette Brown ’87, this scholarship will be awarded to students who are enrolled in the School of Engineering’s Environmental Engineering Program.

 The John F. Hoban Memorial Scholarship: Founded in memory of John F. Hoban, Class of 1951 Engineering, by the Society of American Military Engineers, New York City Post.
 Open to a deserving student in Engineering.